learn-co-curriculum/curriculum-guide-for-contractors/structuring-your-readme.md

-Let’s take a closer look at each of these stages:
+We'll take a closer look at each of these sections.
+For now in this Readme, we'll start with the beginning and setting the stage.

 When you’re setting the stage, begin with something that the student already knows.
 This can be a concept you can assume they know from previous lessons.
 Or it can be a general idea that you can also assume they know from their day-to-day lives.
 The ultimate goal is to hook your audience and the best way to do that is with a known idea.
 Below are two examples: